fireinrain/javxbot/README.md

-# javx-tgbot
+# javxbot
-A more useful javbus telegram bot powdered by golang
+A more useful javbus telegram bot powered by go.